 Prior to his time in Greenville, Holtz spent six seasons at South Carolina.
 He wore several hats during his tenure with the Gamecocks, coaching the quarterbacks his first four seasons, before handling the tight ends in 2003 and then returning to guide the signal-callers in `04.
 He displayed his all-around abilities as a coach in working closely with the Gamecock offense in addition to handling a variety of duties as assistant head coach under his father, the legendary Lou Holtz.

 While at South Carolina, Holtz was recognized as an Assistant Coach-of-the-Year in 2001 by the All-American Football Foundation.
 That year, the Gamecocks ranked second in the Southeastern Conference in rushing offense, and under Holtz's tutelage, senior Phil Petty went on to lead South Carolina to 17 victories in his last 23 starts, including back-to-back Outback Bowl wins over Ohio State in 2001 (24-7) and `02 (31-28).

-Holtz came to South Carolina after a successful five-year stint as head coach at fellow BIG EAST school, Connecticut.
+Holtz arrived at South Carolina after a successful five-year stint as head coach at Connecticut.
 While at UConn, he led the Huskies to their best season in school history, up to that point, in 1998 and was recognized as one of the top young coaching talents in the country.

 Holtz has been credited for developing high-powered and prolific offenses throughout his coaching career.
 During his last season at Connecticut, he led the Huskies to a then-school-record 10 victories and an appearance in the quarterfinal round of the NCAA Division I-AA playoffs.
 His team ranked 11th nationally in scoring offense, averaging nearly 36 points per game.